arsebac/S9_SA_ProjectOWASP/README.md

     - This script will setup the database for you
 4. Go to "http://my_web_server/index.php"
     - You should be able to login with `admin` as login and `password` as password

+## OWASP CHECKLIST

+### 1 - SQL INJECTION

+> The SQL query processor is not protected from SQL Injections in `login.process.php`.
+> An hacker may use a malformed password to log in without valid credentials.
+SQL Query
+> parameters are not properly escaped.

+On the index.php

+* login :
+`admin';--`
+* password :
+`<empty>`

+You will be granted